-Nurses who have a master’s degree in nursing may pursue advanced preparation in primary health care.
-A minimum of 18 credits (NUR 531, 532, 533, 534, and 590) is required to qualify to take the ANCC certificate exam.
+The family nurse practitioner certificate program prepares nurses, who hold master’s degree in nursing, to pursue advanced preparation in primary health care.
+A minimum of 18 credit hours (NUR 531, 532, 533, 534, and 590) is required to qualify to take the ANCC certificate exam.

 For more information, please contact Dr. Denise Coppa (email@example.com).